freedomofpress/securedrop/docs/network_firewall.rst

 upgrade progresses.
 Wait for the upgrade to complete, which may take a while depending on the speed of your network.

-.. note:: In a recent test, the progress page did not successfully
-	  update itself as the upgraded progressed.
-After waiting for some time, we refreshed the page and found that the upgrade had completed successfully.
-If your upgrade is taking longer than expected or not showing any progress, try refreshing the page.

 .. |Wired Connected| image:: images/firewall/wired_connected.png
 .. |Your Connection is Insecure| image:: images/firewall/your_connection_is_insecure.png
 .. |Launching the Unsafe Browser| image:: images/firewall/launching_unsafe_browser.png